Lim Kah Leong: Research

 His research has focused on identifying the molecular events underlying Parkinson's disease (PD).
 He co-led the creation of the first two-photon, small molecule fluorogenic probe that can serve as a useful tool for the rapid assessment of an individual's potential risk for Parkinson's disease.
 He has also pioneered the use of umbilical cord lining stem cells to create new dopamine producing neurons in mice.
 He has also studied the relationship between Parkinson's Disease and cancer and has uncovered the role of a tumor suppressor known as parkin in brain cancer.

 Awards and recognition

 Prof. Lim Kah Leong has been awarded the Outstanding Mentor Award from the Science Mentorship Program, Ministry of Education, Singapore in 2008.
 He was also awarded the Khoo Discovery Award by the Khoo Teck Puat Foundation, Duke-NUS, Singapore the same year.
 His team was awarded the NMRC Translational and Clinical Research Flagship Programme Grant of S$25 million for their work on the degenerative neurological disease Parkinson's in 2014.
+He also leads a S$10 million 5-year program in regenerative medicine for Parkinson's disease and Age-related Macular Degeneration funded by the National Research Foundation in 2020.
 In 2018, he was awarded Singapore's highest accolade in science, the President's Science Award.
+In 2019, he became a laureate of the Asian Scientist 100 by the Asian Scientist.